Training

 Firearms are the most lethal means used in a suicide attempt.
 90% of people who attempt suicide with a firearm will perish.
 Two out of three firearm-related deaths in the United States are suicide.
 To prevent the tragedy of suicide, the Safer Homes Collaborative presents Conversations for Suicide Safer Homes: a CALM-Informed Training.
 CSSH informs participants of their role in preventing suicide by reducing access to lethal means, particularly firearms.

-Considering the distinct risk factors for service members and Veterans Conversations for Suicide Safer Homes sensibly teaches participants to recognize the warning signs and risk factors for suicide.
+There is an increased risk for suicide with access to a firearm during a crisis.
+Conversations for Suicide Safer Homes sensibly teaches participants to recognize the warning signs and risk factors for suicide.
 Learning how to ask effective questions about suicide ideation and how to plan to put time and distance between the person at risk for suicide and lethal means.
 CSSH is backed by research, evidence of effectiveness, best practices, and the National Strategy for Suicide Prevention.
 Safe, responsible, and legal choices for reducing access to lethal means can delay, deter, or prevent suicide.
 Participants who have attended previous versions of this training found that it offers respectful and practical tips that focus on increasing safety, which in turn increases their comfort, confidence, and likelihood to engage in these crucial conversations.

 Accreditation: